 - Requires frequent cleaning

-Cotton is best for casual, washable furniture like slipcovers, pillows, and lightweight upholstery, especially in high-traffic areas and homes with children or pets.
+Best for: Casual, washable furniture such as slipcovers, pillows, and lightweight seating, particularly well in active homes alongside children or pets.

 Linen

-Linen is a strong, lightweight, and highly absorbent natural fabric made from fibers of the flax plant.
-It has a distinctive texture and a relaxed, casual appearance that improves with age.
+Linen is a strong, lightweight, absorbent natural fabric made from flax fibers.
+It has a distinctive texture and a relaxed appearance that softens with age.

 Advantages: